Thorexus/noteMakedow/English-guide-camp 2022/adjective.md

 # <p style="color:DarkCyan">What is Adjective?</p>

-### "Adjective are words we use to describe noue to tell, one specific thing (distinct from others)"
+### "Adjective are words we use to describe noun on one specific thing (distinct from others)"

 ### example : 1